Home » Natural Human Diet: A Guide to Species-Specific Foods

 2. Nuts

 Like with fruits, especially tropical nuts are optimal for humans.
-Nuts, however, should not make up a greater part of the diet than 10 – 20 % because of their anti-nutrients.
+Nuts, however, should not make up a larger part of the diet than 10 – 20 % because of their anti-nutrients.

 What are nuts botanically?